to Burbank, California

 May 25 to report the Maserati was available for pickup in Buena Park, but

-the call was late in the day.
-We then made an appointment for a pickup at
+it was too late in the day for an immediate pickup.
+We made an appointment

 9:30 am, May 30.
-We went to Buena Park by Metrolink and bus.
+We traveled from Burbank to Buena Park by Metrolink and

 would not start!
 AAA was called and a flatbed brought us and the car